-This environmental assessment is subject to the requirements of Part 5 of the Mackenzie Valley Resource Management Act.
+This environmental assessment is subject to the requirements of Part 5 of the Mackenzie Valley Resource Management Act (MVRMA).
 Section Three of the Review Board's Environmental Impact Assessment Guidelines describes the environmental assessment process in detail.
 That document, as well as the Review Board's Rules of Procedure, other guidelines, reference bulletins and relevant policies applicable to this assessment are available online (www.reviewboard.ca) or by contacting Review Board staff.

-The Review Board must conduct an environmental assessment of the proposed development with regard for the protection of the environment from significant adverse impacts, and the protection of the social, cultural and economic well-being of Mackenzie Valley2 residents and communities.
-The Review Board is also required to ensure public concerns are taken into account, and have regard for the importance of conservation to the well-being and way of life of Aboriginal peoples.

-The Review Board has developed these Terms of Reference based on an examination of information from the following sources:
+In accordance with section 115 of the MVRMA, the Review Board must conduct an environmental assessment of the proposed development with regard for the protection of the environment from significant adverse impacts, and the protection of the social, cultural and economic well-being of Mackenzie Valley residents and communities.
+Subsection 114(c) of the MVRMA further requires the Review Board to ensure that concerns of aboriginal people and the general public are taken into account.
+Accordingly, the Review Board has developed these Terms of Reference based on an examination of information from the following sources:

-- The public record of the preliminary screening; - All information on the public registry in relation to the NICO Project; - Issues and information from participants at scoping sessions held in Tlicho communities in April, May and November of 2009 and a technical scoping session held in Yellowknife in April of 2009; and - Review Board experience in the conduct of environmental assessment.
+- The public record of the preliminary screening; - All information on the public registry in relation to the Nechalacho Project; - Issues and information from participants at scoping sessions held - o in Akaitcho communities in August and September; - o on the Hay River Katlodeeche First Nation Reserve in October; - o in Yellowknife at a September technical scoping session; as well as - Review Board experience in the conduct of environmental assessment.